KaninPongtanavong/Cyclistic-Bike-Share-Analysis/README.md

 # Cyclistic-Bike-Share-Analysis
 This project is a case study which is a part of the Google Data Analytics professional certificate.
 This project aims to make the learner demonstrate the skills and knowledge acquire throughout the course.
 We will be performing typical tasks of a junior data analyst while following the steps of the data analysis process: Ask, Prepare, Process, Analyze, Share, and Act.
-We will be using Jupyter notebook for preparing, processing and analyzing the data, then we will use Tableau for sharing our finding (we will also perform additional analysis if needed).
+We will be using Jupyter notebook for preparing, processing, and analyzing the data, then we will use Tableau for sharing our findings (we will also perform additional analysis if needed).
 ![1_sPHAfqCpeT_Hr57CPfVj1Q](https://github.com/get211/Cyclistic-Bike-Share-Analysis/assets/170894868/2f4b97a4-47b8-4ebc-b42a-ec486a85efeb)
 ## Introduction
 In this project, as a junior data analyst working on the marketing analyst team at Cyclistic, we are tasked with analyzing the bike share data.
 Cyclistic is a bike share company in Chicago that launched in 2016.
 Since then, it has grown to have more than 5,800 bicycles and 600 docking stations across Chicago.
 The bikes can be unlocked from one station and returned to any other station in the system at any time.
 Cyclistic’s marketing strategy relied on building general awareness and appealing to broad consumer segments.
 One approach that helped make these things possible was the flexibility of its pricing plans: single-ride passes, full-day passes, and annual memberships.
 Customers who purchase single-ride or full-day passes are referred to as casual riders, while customers who purchase annual memberships are Cyclistic members.